-As a derivative of the S90 sedan, the V90 wagon is a model that simultaneously builds on the brand’s heritage while striking out in an entirely new direction.
+As a derivative of the S90 sedan, the 2018 V90 wagon is a model that simultaneously builds on the brand’s heritage while striking out in an entirely new direction.
 Volvo offers a mildly off-road-oriented version of the V90 called the Cross Country, and it's by far the more popular of the two.

-It earns a very high 7.8 out of 10 on our overall scale.
+Either way, the V90 earns a hefty 7.8 out of 10 on our overall scale.
 Those numbers reflect our high opinion of its style, copious space, and generous features.
 (Read more about how we rate cars.)

 2018 Volvo V90